Undoubtedly, there’s no one-size-fits-all solution in the world — except maybe water — and Open Source LMS like Open edX or Moodle are no exception.

 Are there any case studies or examples of successful open-source LMS implementations?

 Absolutely!
-Raccoon Gang has a remarkable portfolio of Open edX platform implementations for renowned organizations.
+Raccoon Gang has a strong portfolio of Open edX platform implementations for renowned organizations.

-3. In collaboration with Harvard University, we developed the Adaptivity Bridge, a personalized learning tool that adapts content based on student progress.
+- In collaboration with Harvard University, we developed the Adaptivity Bridge, a personalized learning tool that adapts content based on student progress.
 This platform has served more than 70,000 learners worldwide, especially in the popular Computer Science 50 course.
 Check out the details here.
-These examples highlight Raccoon Gang’s expertise in delivering scalable, effective, open-source learning management systems for both academic and corporate settings.
+These examples highlight Raccoon Gang’s expertise in delivering scalable, effective, open source elearning software for both academic and corporate settings.